oneclick/rubyinstaller/README.txt

 == MinGW RubyInstaller: Bootstrapping Build Recipes

-This project attempts to generate a development sandbox that can be used to compile Ruby and it's components using the freely available MinGW toolchain.
+This project, licensed under the 3-clause Modified BSD License, attempts to generate a development sandbox that can be used to compile Ruby and it's components using the freely available MinGW toolchain.
 Our goal is to offer a simplified way to boost your productivity when building Ruby from source code on your Windows system, and ease the path for anyone wishing to contribute to the RubyInstaller for Windows project.

 This project is a work-in-progress collection of Rake build recipes that download and verify the MinGW utilities required to compile and build a Ruby interpreter